 Reviewing records and developing the facts go hand-in-hand, but are not one and the same.
 The records are an important part of any case assessment.
 But, how the records fit into the bigger picture of presenting and proving the facts is another issue.
 Ideally, an expert will be able to review the available evidence.
 Additionally, an expert will be able to craft a case theory that makes sense and is supported by the record.
 For example, a plaintiff in an automobile accident may have a plethora of medical records to prove their injuries.
 But how do the injuries relate specifically to the claim?
 Can an injury signify the point of impact or the speed of the crash?
 It’s important that experts go beyond just identifying the facts.
 The case requires an expert who can explain these questions in a way that develops the case theory and strategy.

 Applying the Standard of Care to Determine Liability

 Similarly, in order to properly assess a case, the issues of causation and liability are paramount.
 When filing a lawsuit under a negligence theory, the plaintiff must prove:

-- the defendant owed them a duty of care;
+- The defendant owed them a duty of care

-- the defendant breached that duty;
+- The defendant breached that duty

-- the breach caused the plaintiff’s injury; and
+- The breach caused the plaintiff’s injury

-- the plaintiff suffered damages.
+- The plaintiff suffered damages.

 However, just because a defendant breached the requisite standard of care does not mean they necessarily caused the injuries.
-Causation in the legal context that may hold a defendant liable is referred to as proximate causation, that is, the defendant’s negligence directly caused the injury.
+Causation in the legal context that may hold a defendant liable is referred to as proximate causation.
+That is, the defendant’s negligence directly caused the injury.
 But there are a number of factors that may contribute to a plaintiff’s injuries that are completely independent of any action by a defendant (i.e., a plaintiff’s existing injury prior to an accident).
-Therefore, when assessing whether a defendant can be held liable for their conduct, an expert must evaluate any and all variables that could arguably be contributed to the injury.
+Therefore, when assessing whether a defendant can be held liable for their conduct, an expert must evaluate any and all variables that could have arguably contributed to the injury.

 Conducting Inspections and Testing